alexott/databricks-nutter-repos-demo/README.md

 This repository contains notebooks & instructions for setting up the demo of development workflow & CI/CD (on Azure DevOps) using the Databricks notebooks and [Repos feature](https://docs.databricks.com/repos.html).
 Testing of notebooks is done using the [Nutter library](https://github.com/microsoft/nutter) developed by Microsoft.

+Two approaches are demonstrated:
-The "main" code is in the notebooks `Code1.py` and `Code2.py`, and the testing code is in the `test_code1_code2.py`.
+1. Using notebooks & including the code using `%run` ([doc](https://docs.databricks.com/notebooks/notebooks-use.html#run)) - the "main" code is in the notebooks `Code1.py` and `Code2.py`, and the testing code is in the `unit-tests/test_with_percent_run.py`.
+1. Using notebook for test itself, but including main code as Python packages using [arbitrary files in Repos](https://docs.databricks.com/repos.html#work-with-non-notebook-files-in-a-databricks-repo) functionality (DBR 9.1+).
+Main code is in the `my_package/code1.py` and `my_package/code2.py` files, and test is in `unit-tests/test_with_arbitrary_files.py`.

 This demo shows how you can use Repos to work on your own copy of notebooks, test them after commit in the "staging" environment, and promote to "production" on successful testing of `releases` branch.